JSnetSystems/standalone-utility/README.md

    Enter the four digit DASD device number ===> 0A80
    A listing of the members will be displayed.

-4. Enter 2 to edit dataset
+4. Enter 2 to edit dataset.
+I'm using the JES2 member for my example.

    Enter dataset===>SYS1.PROCLIB
    Enter member name===>JES2